-Like-kind exchanges done under Section 1031 of the Internal Revenue Code allow real estate investors to reinvest the proceeds from selling real estate without paying taxes on any gains from their sale.
-This process lets them defer any taxes owed on gains from the sale properties, but must be done in compliance with strict rules and regulations.
-Investors who use 1031 exchanges are subject to strict time constraints, can only invest in certain property types, and must use a qualified intermediary to conduct transactions and keep funds in a qualified escrow account.
+Like-kind exchanges done under Section 1031 of the Internal Revenue Code allow real estate investors to reinvest their proceeds from selling real estate without paying taxes on any gains from their sale.
+This process lets them defer any taxes owed on gains from the sale properties.
+This must be done in compliance with strict rules and regulations.
+Those who use 1031 exchanges are subject to strict time constraints.
+Also, they can only invest in certain property types, And they must use a qualified intermediary to conduct transactions and keep funds in a qualified escrow account.

-Typically, investors who do 1031 exchanges to purchase a replacement property use less debt than if they were purchasing a property conventionally.
-Less leverage usually means less financing and more cash invested at closing, which can result in a better deal and more liquidity.
-In addition, investors who use 1031 exchanges are typically able to grow their portfolios more quickly by deferring their tax liability on capital gains from sales.
+In most cases, investors who do 1031 exchanges to purchase a replacement property use less debt than if they were buying it conventionally.
+Less leverage usually means less financing and more cash invested at closing.
+This can result in a better deal and more liquidity.
+On top of that, those who use 1031 exchanges are often able to grow their portfolios more quickly by deferring their tax liability on capital gains from sales.

-We researched more than eight of the nation’s leading 1031 exchange companies and evaluated each based on services they offer, pricing, ratings, and reputation.
+We researched more than eight of the nation’s leading 1031 exchange companies; then, we evaluated each based on services they offer, pricing, ratings, and reputation.
 After considering all of these factors, we identified the top picks for investors who want to consider using a like-kind exchange to defer their tax liability.
 Here are our top picks.

 The 6 Best 1031 Exchange Companies of 2021

 IPX1031 is a subsidiary of a well-known Fortune 500 title company.
 It has a solid reputation in the industry as well as the financial assurances and securities that come along with it.
 Founded in 1988, IPX1031 has over 30 years of experience with 1031 exchanges; it works with real estate professionals and investors.
 The company offers full title and settlement services specializing in like-kind and delayed exchanges as well as reverse and improvement exchanges.